Montmartre revealed

 - Le Moulin Rouge : This legendary theater, founded in 1889, is known worldwide for its famous French cancan and spectacular revues.

-- The Montmartre Museum : Housed in a 17th-century house, this museum traces the history of the district and displays works by artists who lived in Montmartre.
+- The Montmartre Museum : Located in a 17th-century house, this museum traces the history of the neighborhood and presents works by artists who lived in Montmartre.

-La Maison Rose : This charming house with its pink shutters is one of Montmartre's most photographed landmarks.
-The former home of painter Maurice Utrillo, it now houses a restaurant.
+La Maison Rose : This charming pink-shuttered house is one of the most photographed spots in Montmartre.
+Formerly the home of the painter Maurice Utrillo, it now houses a restaurant.

 An Open-Air Movie Studio